csci104/site/homework/hw3draft/programming/index.md

 Where `<steps>` is the fewest number of transformations to get from the start word to the end word, and `<expansions>` is the number of expansions your algorithm required to find the solution.

-A small `steps` value mean you found a good solution.
+A small `steps` value means you found a good solution.
 A small `expansions` value means you found the answer quickly.
 While small `expansions` values are good, we asked you to implement your algorithm a *specific* way, so you should get the same value as our tests.

 If there is no way to get from the starting word to the ending word, you should instead just print